How Sam Read the Discworld Books.

-The Witches series is predominantly about the power of ancient myth and fable, especially in the rural hill cultures of Great Britain, particularly Scotland.
+The Witches series is predominantly about the power of ancient myth and fable, especially in the rural hill cultures of Great Britain.
 It follows two elder witches (Granny and Nanny) and two younger witches (Magrat and Agnes), though their husbands and sons occasionally make brief appearances.

 Both a Witches and Wizards book, but it's predominantly the Witches.
-You can read the rest of the series without reading this one; it's not very memorable.
+You can read the rest of the series without reading this one; it's not very memorable in my opinion.

 Magrat, the dubious heroine of Wyrd Sisters, becomes a Fairy Godmother.
 Pratchett tackles Faerie Tales.